Abeansits/agent-repo-radar/README.md

 This scoring system aims to balance popularity (stars, forks, watchers) with project maturity (age) and maintenance status (recent updates).

 ## Usage

+In case you want to run the tool locally or somewhere else, you can do so by following these steps:

 1. Set your GitHub API token: